IamGiel/fh-v2/README.md

-###FOR-HIRE
+<h1>FOR-HIRE</h1>

-For-Hire is a technology platform.
+<b>For-Hire</b> is a technology platform.
 Our app connects freelance workers and clients in need of specific service.
 In cities where For-Hire operates, use your app to request a service.
 When a nearby freelance workers accepts your request, your app displays an estimated time of arrival for the freelance workers heading to your location.

 Currently in development stages.
 Future Developments: